Star Wars Reads Day

 SWRD

-This past Saturday marked the fourth annual Star Wars Reads Day!
-There were thousands of events being held all over the globe as this wide-ranging celebration is on a mission to promote literacy while uniting fans of the franchise.
+This past Saturday marked the fourth annual Star Wars Reads Day, a global celebration that promotes literacy while uniting fans of the franchise.
+Thousands of events were held all over the globe.

-I’m going, to be honest, I never knew that Star Wars Reads Day was even a thing until my editor at Forces of Geek asked me to write an article about it.
-Once I looked into what this event was, it resonated with me because Star Wars taught me how to read.
+I’m going to be honest, I never knew that Star Wars Reads Day was even a thing until my editor at Forces of Geek asked me to write an article about it.
+It resonated with me once I looked into what this event was because Star Wars taught me how to read.
 Continue reading “Star Wars Reads Day”

 Star Wars: Lords of the Sith: Book Review